 What Will Please Big Brother?

-Unfortunately (or fortunately, depending on your perspective), there is no formula anywhere that will please federal or state regulators because each of the actions against Vemma and Herbalife were specifically targeted to the respective company.
+Unfortunately (or fortunately, depending on your perspective), there is no formula anywhere that will please federal or state regulators because each of the actions against Vemma and Herbalife was specifically targeted to the respective company.
 The compensation plan restrictions imposed upon each of these companies apply ONLY to them.